CMarzin/cocoweb/posts/2024-09-30_tips-work-is-meaningless.md

 🎩 A guide to destructuring in Javascript
 📈 Why I still blog after 15 years

+This week I wanted to mentioned for my friend [Margaux Tellier](https://margauxtellier.com/) because her Portfolio is simply 🔥 !

 **Have a great week.**

 ___